zhangineer/zhangineer.github.io/_posts/2024-05-05-Supercharge-LLM-With-Domain-Expert-Knowledge.md

 * Few-shot learning results dropped sharply for questions answered correctly 100% of the time.

-* The latest Claude Opus 3 model seems to outperform ChatGPT4 with instruction tuning.
+* I also noticed the latest Claude Opus 3 model outperforms ChatGPT4 at following instructions.
 However, more research and investigation are needed.

 ## Lessons Learned
 * Build a validation pipeline as early as possible before diving into data gathering and refining.